ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/admin-how-to-modify-table-mappings-for-synchronization.md

 2. In the table mapping entry in the list, clear the **Synch.
 Only Coupled Records** field.

-## Using Configuration Templates on Table Mappings
+## Use Configuration Templates on Table Mappings
 You can assign configuration templates to table mappings to use for new records or rows that are created in [!INCLUDE[prod_short](includes/prod_short.md)] or [!INCLUDE[prod_short](includes/cds_long_md.md)].
 For each table mapping, you can specify a configuration template to use for new [!INCLUDE[prod_short](includes/prod_short.md)] records and another template to use new [!INCLUDE[prod_short](includes/cds_long_md.md)] rows.

 If you install the default synchronization setup, most of the time, two configuration templates will be automatically created and used on the table mapping for [!INCLUDE[prod_short](includes/prod_short.md)] customers and [!INCLUDE[crm_md](includes/crm_md.md)] accounts: **CDSCUST** and **CDSACCOUNT**.